Caourne History, Family Crest & Coats of Arms

 Before the printing press standardized spelling in the last few hundred years, no general rules existed in the English language.
 Spelling variations in Scottish names from the Middle Ages are common even within a single document.
 Caourne has been spelled Cairns, Cairn, Kairnes, Carnys and others.

 Early Notables of the Caourne family (pre 1700)

-Another 18 words (1 lines of text) are included under the topic Early Caourne Notables in all our PDF Extended History products and printed products wherever possible.
+More information is included under the topic Early Caourne Notables in all our PDF Extended History products and printed products wherever possible.